 |Communion||Pentecostals believe the bread and the cup are memorials of Christ’s death.
 They don’t believe Christ is present in the elements in any way.||NAR doesn’t directly address the doctrine, but most adherents come from traditions that believe in the memorial view of the elements.|

 |Eschatology||Pentecostalism is premillennial, meaning it interprets the 1,000-year period described in Revelation 20:1-6 literally.
 The millennium occurs after the rapture, the seven-year tribulation, and the Second Coming.||NAR is devoutly premillennial.|

 What is dominion theology?
-Wagner and others in the NAR advocate for dominion theology, which states that the world is currently under the influence of Satan.
-It’s the responsibility of the Church and of Christians to take back the world for God.
+Wagner and others in the NAR advocate for dominion theology, which states that the world is under Satan’s influence.
+Therefore, it’s the Church and Christians’ responsibility to take back the world for God.
 (Also see What Is An Ex-Pentecostal: What’s the Difference?)

 Matthew 6:10 is a key verse: “your kingdom come, your will be done, on earth as it is in heaven.”
 (NIV) Critics have charged the NAR with attempting to establish a theocratic government.

 |Apostles||Traditionally doesn’t affirm the present-day operation of the office||Advocates for the present-day function of the office|